devschooldevops/02_linux/6_system_logging.md

 grep pattern file     # search for pattern in file
 ```

+## Practice
+Search in /var/log/secure for activity from your user.<br/>
+Use multiple methods.

 ```The only problem with troubleshooting is that sometimes trouble shoots back.```